Preview

 Russian Federation

-Research Institute of General Pathology and Pathophysiology, Moscow, Russia; Institute of Gene Biology, Russian Academy of Sciences, Moscow, Russia; Engelhardt Institute of Molecular Biology, Russian Academy of Sciences, Moscow, Russia
+Research Institute of General Pathology and Pathophysiology; Institute of Gene Biology, Russian Academy of Sciences; Engelhardt Institute of Molecular Biology, Russian Academy of Sciences

 Russian Federation

-PhD, Leading Researcher of Laboratory of Angiopathology, Institute of General Pathology and Pathophysiology, Moscow, Russia; Senior Researcher of Laboratory for the Development of New Tools for Genome Editing, Institute of Gene Biology of Russian Academy of Science, Moscow, Russia; Senior Engineer of Laboratory of Cancer Cell Biology, Engelhardt Institute of Molecular Biology, Moscow, Russia
+PhD (Biology), Leading Research Associate, Laboratory of Angiopathology, Institute of General Pathology and Pathophysiology; Senior Research Associate, Laboratory for Development of Novel Genome Editing Tools, Institute of Gene Biology, Russian Academy of Science; Senior Engineer, Laboratory of Cancer Cell Biology, Engelhardt Institute of Molecular Biology, Russian Academy of Sciences

 Russian Federation